sorin-ionescu/prezto/modules/firefox-profile/README.md

-This will ensure very low latency when browsing the intertubes and removing the profile in the fly *really* remove any trace of your browsing history because everything is memory because firing up a 'fhp' command.
+This will ensure very low latency when browsing the intertubes and removing the profile in the fly *really* remove any trace of your browsing history because everything is in memory, but firing up a 'fhp' command will nullify this effect.

 ### Zram baccked File System